andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Looking back at our untyped implementation, we notice some things:

-1. Almost every single function we wrote is partial.
-If we had passed in the incorrectly sized matrix/vector, or stored mismatched vectors in our network, everything would fall apart.
+1. Literally every single function we wrote is partial.
+(Okay, maybe not *literally* every, but almost every) If we had passed in the incorrectly sized matrix/vector, or stored mismatched vectors in our network, everything would fall apart.
-2. There are literally billions of ways we could have implemented our functions where they would still typechecked.
+2. There are billions of ways we could have implemented our functions where they would still typechecked.
 We could multiply mismatched matrices, or forget to multiply a matrix, etc.

 With Static Types
 -----------------